LoganLeopold/lyrically-front/my-app/README.md

 - User should be able to update an existing Song lyrics.

 - User should be able to delete any record of lyric.

-## Unsolved Issues

-- The ability to improve on React functionality.

-- Ability to properly put in Axios requests.